alexdonath/checker_complete-v2/README.md

 - Now works with newer PERL versions
 - Quartile calculation was inconsistent
 - Not all reference taxa were included in the output
-- Lowest distance between reference taxa was not calculated correct
+- Smallest distance between reference taxa was not calculated correct

 ## Authors/Citation/Copyright